alvinhenrick/medirag/README.md

 - [ ] Implement comprehensive observability tools to monitor and log system performance effectively.
 - [ ] Explore and implement semantic chunking to enhance retrieval performance and accuracy.
+- [ ] Build an comprehensive LLM evaluation with respect to Q&A on Drug Label Data.

 ### Medium Priority